cahirwpz/mimiker/wiki/docs/onboarding_note.md

 ### Licence

 This project is licensed under the BSD 3-Clause.
-Details of code we can use can be found here[^2] and that[^3] is a nice cheatsheet.
+Details of code we can use can be found here[^2] and that[^3] is a nice cheat sheet.
-Simplest inferences include facts that we can use all the code under MIT licence and we are not supposed to look at or be inspired by any code under GPL.
+The Simplest inferences include facts that we can use all the code under MIT licence and we are not supposed to look at or be inspired by any code under GPL.

 [^1]: https://man.netbsd.org/hier.7
 [^2]: https://en.wikipedia.org/wiki/License_compatibility
 [^3]: https://en.wikipedia.org/wiki/License_compatibility#/media/File:Floss-license-slide-image.svg